 The Tikka T1x MTR series comes in both 22LR and 17 HMR.
 I selected the 22LR version both because of the ballistic properties useful as a training rifle and for use in 22LR competitions such as NRL22.

 Tikka manufactures both a 20″ and 16″ barrel model, but at the time of purchase, it seemed like the 16″ models had yet to be imported.
 16″ barrels are popular for precision 22LR work.
 It’s rather counterintuitive, but the slightly lower velocity is desirable when you stretch out to 300 and 400 yards.
 The reason of for this is that 22LR might start supersonic and then cross the transonic barrier, which plays havoc with accuracy.
-To avoid this, competitors will often use subsonic ammo to maintain predictable performance.
+To avoid this, competitors often use subsonic ammo to maintain predictable performance.

-In hindsight, I’m glad I ended up with the 20″ model because 16″ would look quite odd in the chassis system I also selected for this project.
+In hindsight, I’m glad I ended up with the 20″ model because 16″ would look odd in the chassis system I also selected for this project.

 Pulling the rifle out of the box, I was immediately struck by how light it was.
 At a scant 5 lbs 11 ozs, it feels extremely lively in the hands and is very quick to point.
-I could definitely see its utility as a varmint rifle.
+I could definitely see its utility as a field varmint rifle.

 The injection-molded stock is the same one used on the T3x lite series.
 It weighs 1lb 12.7 oz, including the polymer trigger guard, and appears very rigid.
 The length of pull is relatively short for me at 13.25″, but not uncomfortably so.
-This breaks from the tradition of repeating 22LR rifles being sized for a youth, but isn’t quite in the “full-grown” category.
+This breaks from the tradition of repeating 22LR rifles being sized for youth, but isn’t quite in the “full-grown” category.
 Tikka does sell additional stock spacers to increase the length of pull, but I didn’t bother since I was going to use a chassis system anyway.